Key Concept

 How do Organizations Approach SVA Today?

 In the digital age, nearly all organizations are moving online.
-As a result, more companies are adopting advanced security measures like continuous SVA to identify and remediate threats and vulnerabilities.
+As a result, more companies are adopting advanced security measures like continuous security vulnerability assessment to identify and remediate threats and vulnerabilities.

 Businesses of all sizes need to identify and fix vulnerabilities before they can be exploited, however, large enterprises typically face more security challenges.
 Large organizations are most exposed to external attacks, and benefit most from utilizing continuous security vulnerability assessment.